- Community Development

 Interlocken Lift Station: Council approved an agreement with Moltz Construction to be the Construction Manager/General Contractor for the station rehabilitation portion of the project at the October 12, 2021 meeting.
-Moltz has begun the submittal process and procurement of long lead items.
-Moltz began site work in February while waiting for delivery of long lead items in June.
+Moltz began site work in February 2022 while waiting for delivery of long lead items.
 The overflow containment and site fencing is complete.
 The remaining work was scheduled to begin in July however, due to material shortages and delays, the start date was postponed until September.
 It was then again delayed for a temporary power switch which needed to be completed by Xcel Energy.
 Work started in earnest in December.
 The contractor and staff are completing commissioning of the station.

 Staff started with the Interlocken Lift Station due to its size (largest) and recent operations and maintenance issues including equipment and piping failures.
 Council approved a consulting agreement on February 9, 2021 with Burns & McDonnell to complete the required Interlocken Lift Station Site Application and begin work on the design documents for the required renovation.
 Work on the station was delayed due to equipment shortages.

 Sun Ridge Lift Station: After an initial Study to determine the feasibility and cost to gravity feed the flow to the Miramonte Lift Station located on the east side of Highway 287 and north of Miramonte Boulevard, it has been determined not to be an effective solution.
 The will be providing staff a proposal for the rehabilitation of the Sun Ridge Lift Station for staff review.

 If you have any questions about the project please contact Broomfield’s CIP Project Manager Ronda Jo Ackerman Alford at email@example.com.